 Until 1966 the "Bula de Carne", could be issued in the parishes.
 Possession of this served to circumvent the prohibition of eating meat and reduce the time of fasting.
 Although you would own the "Bula de Carne", Fridays were compulsory abstinence, and food consumption was reduced to fruits, vegetables, fish, and legumes.

 Between the XVI and XVII centuries, the first Spanish Recipe books appeared.
-On them you can see how a kitchen used to work, the scarcity of the time, and the church's restrictions dictated in the Lenten diet.
+On them, you can see how a kitchen used to work, the scarcity of those times, and the church's restrictions dictated in the Lenten diet.

-With that situation, chefs had to figure out how to make a rich food with the ingredients they had and were allowed to use.
+In that situation, chefs had to figure out how to make rich food with the ingredients they had and were allowed to use.